 driving access to beaches, mountains, and other recreational opportunities.

 The focus of the REU program, as its name suggests, is research.

 Each participant will work on a different cutting-edge research project

 with a faculty mentor and the other members of his/her research group.

-Projects will be drawn from three different
+Projects will be drawn from up to three

 Participants will present the results of their projects at an undergraduate